Ágnes Keleti: Biography

 After the war, Keleti played the cello professionally and resumed training.
 In 1946, she won her first Hungarian championship.
 In 1947, she won the Central European gymnastics title.
 She qualified for the 1948 Summer Olympics, but missed the competition due to tearing a ligament in her ankle.
 She is listed on the Official List of Gymnastic Participants as Ágnes Sárkány.
 At the World University Games of 1949 she won four gold, one silver, and one bronze medal.
+She divorced her husband István Sárkány in 1950.

-She continued training and competed at the Olympics for the first time at the age of 31 at the 1952 Games in Helsinki.
+Keleti continued training and competed at the Olympics for the first time at the age of 31 at the 1952 Games in Helsinki.
 She earned four medals: gold in the floor exercise, silver in the team competition, and bronze in the team portable apparatus event and the uneven bars.
 Keleti continued on to the 1954 World Championships, where she won on the uneven bars, becoming world champion.
 At the 1956 Summer Olympics in Melbourne, Keleti won six medals including gold medals in three of the four individual event finals: floor, bars, and balance beam, and placed second in the all-around.
 She was the most successful athlete at these games.
 The Hungarian team placed first in the portable apparatus event and second in the team competition.
 At the age of 35, Keleti became the oldest female gymnast ever to win gold.
 The Soviet Union invaded Hungary during the 1956 Olympics.
 Keleti, along with 44 other athletes from the Hungarian delegation, decided to remain in Australia and received political asylum.
 She became a coach for Australian gymnasts.

-Keleti emigrated to Israel in 1957, competing in the 1957 Maccabiah Games, and was able to send for her mother and sister.
+Keleti immigrated to Israel in 1957, competing in the 1957 Maccabiah Games, and she was able to send for her mother and sister.
 In 1959, she married Hungarian physical education teacher Robert Biro whom she met in Israel, and they had two sons, Daniel and Rafael.
 Following her retirement from competition, Keleti worked as a physical education instructor at Tel Aviv University, and for 34 years at the Wingate Institute for Sports in Netanya.